tc39/proposal-structs/ATTACHING-BEHAVIOR.md

 ### Incompatible layouts

 If two registered shared struct declarations share the same name, their layout must match.
 This means the order and name of their fields must match, and whether the prototype is agent-local must match.
-A non-match throws.
+A non-match might throw or do nothing (open design question).
+If the chosen behavior is to do nothing (i.e. do not deduplicate), the console ought to warn.

 ```javascript
 {